MrXlVii/crypto_project/README.md

                         c. encrypt(self, plain) - runs the encryption process
                         d. decrypt(self, cipher) - runs decryption process
                         e. iterate(self) - rotates the rotor objects.
+                 *App*
+                     -GUI for the Enigma machine, progresses in four stages
+                     -Stages:
+                         a.
+Welcomes, asks for Rotor configuration (I-II-III, I-III-II, II-I-III, II-III-I, III-I-II, or III-II-I)
+                         b.
+Asks for position for each rotor (0-25)
+                         c.
+Asks whether the user wishes to encrypt or decrypt
+                         d.
+Asks the user to input the plaintext/ciphertext
+                         e.
+Returns the appropriate text